MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ### Plan Azure resource group deployments

 Azure resource groups are deployed to a specific Azure region.
 But *resources* in a resource group often span multiple regions.
-If a whole region fails, all management operations that involve resources within the failed region's resource groups can fail.
+If a whole region is unavailable, all management operations that involve resources within the unavailable region's resource groups can fail.
 But resources that are deployed in another region might continue to be available even though they can't be managed.
 Keep in mind these points about resource group resiliency by region when you design your resource hierarchy.

 > [!TIP]
 > Whenever possible, deploy resource groups in a region that has multiple availability zones.
-Availability zones help to minimize the risk of regional outages that make management operations unavailable.
+Availability zones help to minimize the risk of regional outages that reduce the availability of your resource and also make management operations unavailable.

 ### Use GRS in paired regions